Extraction & Files

 Start the extraction

 Click the Extract button.
-Parsium reads your files, builds a prompt using your field mapping instructions, and sends everything to the AI model.
+Parsium reads the record's current field values and existing child records for context, builds a prompt using your field mapping instructions, and sends everything to the AI model.

 Review extracted values